Published by Christina Riley. Last Updated on August 23, 2023.

 The hike takes you up and down about 700 feet in elevation and is perfect for peak fall colors.
 It’s the first of two Linville Gorge hikes that lie along State Road 1265 (also known as Table Rock Rd).
 Can you guess what the second one might be?

-Note that the road is unpaved and not well maintained, so it is not recommended for a low car.
-However, our Prius made it just fine going slow!
+Note that the road is unpaved and not well maintained, so it is not recommended for a low-clearance car.
+However, we did well while driving slowly up in a Prius!

 Trail Length: 0.4 miles round trip | Difficulty: Easy